ShaunPrice/RobotOfThings/README.md

 **Note:**
 The following is adapted from https://askubuntu.com/questions/1050816/ubuntu-18-04-as-a-router

-Enable ufw and ufw logging:
+Enable ufw and ufw logging is not enabled:

     sudo ufw enable
     sudo ufw logging on

-Flush any existing rules (do NOT do this if you are already using ufw or IP tables for firewalling).
+Flush any existing rules.
 Delete and flush.
 Default table is "filter".
 Others like "nat" must be explicitly stated.

+**WARNING:**
+*__Do NOT__ do this if you are already using ufw or IP tables for firewalling.*

-    iptables --flush            # Flush all the rules in filter and nat tables
+    sudo iptables --flush            # Flush all the rules in filter and nat tables
-    iptables --table nat --flush
+    sudo iptables --table nat --flush
-    iptables --delete-chain     # Delete all chains that are not in default filter and nat table
+    sudo iptables --delete-chain     # Delete all chains that are not in default filter and nat table
-    iptables --table nat --delete-chain
+    sudo iptables --table nat --delete-chain

 Packet forwarding needs to be enabled in ufw.
 Two configuration files will need to be adjusted, in **/etc/default/ufw** change the DEFAULT_FORWARD_POLICY to “ACCEPT”: